J-Yash/tournament-results/README.md

     3) Import the tournament.sql file by running the command "\i tournament.sql".
 It will create a database and tables.
     4) run the "tournament_test.py" file.
 It will run all the test cases and show the results.

-For further help on installing VM and vagrant, follow the link: https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation
+For further help on installing Virtualbox VM and vagrant, follow the link: https://udacity.atlassian.net/wiki/display/BENDH/Vagrant+VM+Installation